Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 The registers that must be stalled and the reason they must be stalled/flushed are as follows:
 - PC Register: This register must be **stalled**.
 It stores the current address of interest, and if not stalled, the L1 cache could receive an invalid instruction address.
 This could lead to a range of issues, including incorrect instruction fetches or invalid replacements.
 - Decode Register: This register must be  **stalled.** While the L1 instruction cache is fetching data, it's output is garbage data, which must not be propagated through the pipeline.
 A stall rather than a flush is neccesary, as it will contain valid data at the time of a miss from the previously fetched instruction.
 This data must not be lost.
+- Execute Register: This register must be **stalled.** This is so that while the L1 instruction cache is fetching the new instructions, the instruction currently in the decode register won't be executed multiple times.
+If this register is not stalled, then it's possible that the data within the registers, or data memory be corrupted.
+- Memory and Writeback Registers: These registers can remain **untouched.** This is because data is not manipulated in either of these stages.
+Data from the execution stage (which remains unchanged becasue it is stalled) is simply written to either memory, or the register file.
+All these changes must be reflected in subsequent instructions regardless, so writing them to memory or the register file is not an issue.

 A special consideration must be made due to the processor's branch prediction.
 Mispredictions are detected in the execution stage and are indicated by the MSB of the PCSrc signal.
 When a misprediction is detected, the current instruction address being sent to the instruction cache is no longer valid, as it belongs to the mispredicted path.